msaad02/honors-thesis/data-collection/README.md

 This cleaning process about half of the webpages in the dataset, reducing its size from 5413 to 2577 webpages.

 ---
+## Categorize Dataset by URL

+After cleaning the dataset, I wanted to categorize the webpages by their URL.
+This is because I wanted to be able to filter the dataset by URL, and also because I wanted to be able to generate data from specific topics.
+For example, I wanted to be able to generate data from only the financial aid webpages, or only the admissions webpages.
+This is done in [categorize_urls.py](./categorize_urls.py), and afterwards is only used in [categorized_engine_setup.py](../chatgpt-pe/categorized_engine_setup.py) to improve the search engine.

+---
 ## Convert to QA Dataset Using GPT3.5 (ChatGPT)

 After all the initial data collection, we will have the raw HTML contents of a grand majority of webpages on the Brockport website.
 From here we need to convert this into question/answer format to eventually fine tune some undetermined LLM.
 Additionally, for the scratch model, this data will be used to try and train it to begin with (though with more, probably).

 As of June 2023, one common way to change this raw data into more usable data is with GPT3.5 (chatGPT).
 By leveraging the OpenAI API this process can be made possible at scale.
-In this implementation, and on this first iteration, I have about 5600 webpages from the SUNY Brockport website.
+In this implementation, I have about 5600 webpages from the SUNY Brockport website.
 This makes using a tool like GPT3.5 both beneficial and necessary.

 Processes like this have been done similarly with other models, such as [Stanfords Alpaca](https://github.com/tatsu-lab/stanford_alpaca).
 It and similar models have taken GPT3.x outputs to fine tune models like [Metas LLaMA](https://github.com/facebookresearch/llama), which demonstrates this idea is proven to work.